juliomrqz/statusfy/docs/config/README.md

 - Type: `Object`

-Provide config options to the be used by the theme.
+Provide config options to be used by the theme.

 ### scheduled <Badge text="0.3.0+"/>

 - Type: `Object`
 - Default: `{ position: 'belowSystems' }`

-Define the position of the Section **Scheduled Maintenance** in the home page.
+Define the position of Section **Scheduled Maintenance** on the home page.
 The allowed values are: `belowSystems`, `aboveSystems` and `aboveGlobalStatus`.

 ### links